 Here are a few best practices that can help you leverage Yelp to strengthen your business and increase your rankings online.

-One way to lessen the impact of negative reviews on Yelp is to have an overwhelming number of positive opinions for every critical comment.
+One way to lessen the impact of negative reviews on Yelp is to have an overwhelming number of positive opinions for every critical comment (Check out our tips on responding).
 In order to do that, you have to attain more reviews.
 Now, before you start asking all your happy-go-lucky customers for their opinions, you should know that there’s a right and a wrong way to go about this.

 When it comes to increasing the number of Yelp ratings for your company, it’s definitely frowned upon to beg only the customers you think will help improve your ratings.
 Buying reviews is also out of the question unless you want to see the image below plastered on your page for all the world to see (just ask these guys.)